 If you already have a Commercial Certificate with an Instrument Rating then you will begin flight training at Southeastern in the fall semester with AVIA 3152 Fundamentals of Flight Instruction, AVIA 3202 Flight Instructor Ground School, and AVIA 3241 Flight Instructor Flying.
 The following Spring you will be enrolled in AVIA 3362 Flight Instructor Ground and AVIA 3401 Flight Instructor Flying.
 The following fall semester you will enroll in AVIA 4562 Multi-engine Ground and AVIA 4601 Multi-engine Flying.

-In order to begin flying all flight students are required to complete the following prior to being assigned to a flight instructor:
+Once a student is accepted in to the program, all flight students are required to complete the following prior to being assigned to a flight instructor:

 1. Enroll in the proper flight course.

 2. Obtain an FAA First Class Medical Certificate.

 3. Establish a “flight account” with a minimum balance of $2,000.00.

 4. After completing all of the above, students must submit the following documentation to the Department Chair:

 In accordance with the Transportation Security Administration’s 49 CFR Part 1552, students must provide proof of U.S. citizenship or nationality.
 To establish U.S. citizenship or nationality, students must present one of the following:

 2. An original raised seal U.S. birth certificate AND government issued picture identifications.